Brechard/computer-vision-tf2/README.md

 The supported datasets are: COCO, GTSD, BDD100K and MAPILLARY Traffic Signs.
 If you want to use a different one, you have to create a method in the src/data/external_to_raw.py folder.
 You can find more info in that file.

+Remember to always execute inside the src folder.

     cd src/
     python -m data.make_dataset --dataset_name <dataset_name>